isomerpages/imda-codesg/_infocomm-media-clubs-cca/DISCOVER: Out Of Classroom Exp/Jul & Aug 22 Learning Journeys.md

 ![](/images/Icmclub/The%20Smart%20Local.jpg)

-Wow!
-Might be your first response when you step into a production studio.
 Digital content creators are a new wave of pioneers, setting new standards on the art of creating engaging content with captivating storytelling skills.

 TheSmartLocal is a well-known media publisher known for its quality editorial and video content.
 Learn from the professionals on digital storyboarding techniques and uncover secrets on how to capture and grab attention with fascinating content.